umdenes100/MachineLearningPilot/README.md

 # Jetson First Time Setup

 1. Open command prompt
-    1. Windows button + R
-    2. Type `cmd` and press enter
+    1. On Windows, Windows button + R, type `cmd` and press enter
+    2. On Mac, search `Terminal` in spotlight then open.
 2. Type `ssh jetson@\[ip address of Jetson\]` and press enter
-    1. If prompted, type: yes
+    1. If prompted, type: `yes` and press enter
-3. Type in password: jetson
+3. Type in password: `jetson`
 4. Type `./create.sh` and press enter
     1. Type your team name when prompted and press enter
     2. Type your mission type when prompted and press enter
     3. You're now ready to go!
 5. Type `./doc_run_[teamname]-[mission].sh` and press enter
     1. CLI tip: pressing tab will auto complete when it is a unique file name.
 So, after you type `./doc_run_[first few letters]` it will likely auto complete with a tab.
+    2. If prompted, type password: `jetson`
 6. Now, Jupyter notebook should be started at the given ip.
 7. Connect to the `[ip]:8888` on your web browser to see if the Jupyter notebook is up and running!